-• Counting and properties of number e.g. counting on and back in ones or tens from any two-digit number.

-- Reading and writing to at least one hundred in figures and words. - Developing an appreciation of place value i.e. what each place represents in a two-digit number. - Extending understanding of addition and subtraction operations and the related mathematical vocabulary e.g. + can be called 'plus', 'add', 'more than', 'total' (etc) and can be called 'minus', 'less than', 'the difference between', 'counting back', 'subtract' and so on. - Reinforcing number bonds to 20 and beyond. - Mental Arithmetic: Daily oral/mental starters to improve mental maths skills. - Weekly tests to check understanding of maths vocabulary and general numeracy skills. - Money: Consolidating knowledge of coin values and practical work involving making amounts to one pound. - Shape and Space: Revising the mathematical names and properties of 2D shapes. - Development of understanding of numbers up to 100, including counting in twos, threes, fours and fives to at least 30. - Recognising odd and even numbers to at least 30. - The Four Rules.
-Addition and subtraction facts to 20. - To know that subtraction is the inverse of addition. - To know that multiplication is repeated addition. - To know facts for the 2 and 10-times table. - To find the half and quarter of shapes and small numbers of objects. - Measures.
-Months of the year.
-O'clock and half past times on an analogue and digital clock.
+- Counting and properties of number e.g. counting on and back in ones or tens from any two-digit number.
+To be able to say the number one/ten more and one/ten less. - To be able to estimate numbers on a given number line. - Reading, writing and representing numbers to at least one hundred in digits, words and pictures. - Developing an appreciation of place value i.e. what each place represents in a two-digit number. - Extending understanding of addition and subtraction operations and the related mathematical vocabulary e.g. + can be called 'plus', 'add', 'more than', 'total' (etc) and can be called 'minus', 'less than', 'the difference between', 'counting back', 'subtract' and so on. - Reinforcing number bonds to 20 and beyond.
+Using the adding strategy of adding 10 and adjusting by 1 for adding or subtracting 9, 19 and 1, 11. - Mental Arithmetic: Daily oral/mental starters to improve mental maths skills.

+• Weekly tests to check understanding of maths vocabulary and general numeracy skills.

+- Geometry: Revising the mathematical names and properties of 2D shapes. - Development of understanding of numbers up to 100, including counting in twos, fives and tens to at least 30. - Recognising odd and even numbers to at least 30.